golemfactory/yagna-docs/introduction/payment-driver-getting-started.md

 ## Running Payment service examples

-As an another option to testing is to run [Payment service examples](https://github.com/golemfactory/yagna/blob/master/core/payment/examples/README.md) against new driver.
-There's a little bit of hassle to setup the test so I'll describe it here.
+As another option to testing is to run [Payment service examples](https://github.com/golemfactory/yagna/blob/master/core/payment/examples/README.md) against new driver.
+There's a bit of hassle to set up the test, so I'll describe it here.

 1. Enable your driver in the example's [`payment_api` enum](https://github.com/golemfactory/yagna/blob/635fac0eda514c7359928851323affa254116d71/core/payment/examples/payment_api.rs#L30) and resolve compilation errors in the following `match` expressions.